gnjo/MaDaM/README.md

 CLR //:all layer clear

 //key input $$0 $$1 value is e.which number on keydown.
-KLR X //:key clear $$0 or $$1
+KLR X //:key clear $$0 or $$1. hopefull...
 KLR //:key clear $$0 $$1
-KEY A //:key wait. if pressed A key, control back macro. blocking.
+KEY A //:key wait. if pressed A key, control back macro. blocking. hopefull...
-KEY A #xx//:if pressed A key, jump to #xx
+KEY A #xx//:if pressed A key, jump to #xx. hopefull...
 KEY *//:pressed anykey
 $$0=A #xx //:if last key pressed A, jump to #xx. non blocking.